 Lincoln Park is a large urban park on the North Side of Chicago.
 Lincoln Park is home to things like the Lincoln Park Zoo, the Peggy Notebaert Nature Museum, and Promontory Point, with its great views of Lake Michigan.

 Washington Park is a large urban park located in Chicago’s Washington Park community area on the South Side.
-Things to see in Washington Park include the DuSable Museum of African American History, the Garfield Park Conservatory, and Promontory Point, located near Burnham Park.
+Things to see in Washington Park include the DuSable Museum of African American History and Promontory Point, located near Burnham Park.

 Jackson Park is a large urban park located in Chicago’s Washington Park community area on the South Side.
 The most notable attraction in Jackson Park is the Yoko Ono “Skylanding” sculpture installed in 2018.